menu

 Cowan is a very small city located in the state of Tennessee.
 With a population of 1,778 people and just one neighborhood, Cowan is the 234th largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Cowan is generally considered to be a blue-collar town.
-49.08% of the Cowan workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cowan, you'll notice that it is more blue-collar than most other communities in America.
+49.08% of Cowan’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cowan is a city of construction workers and builders, service providers, and sales and office workers.
 There are especially a lot of people living in Cowan who work in sales jobs (8.82%), office and administrative support (7.99%), and healthcare suport services (7.32%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Cowan has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Cowan has few renters and college students.
 But the biggest reason it is quieter in Cowan than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Cowan may be for you.

-Cowan is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Cowan doesn't have a public transportation system that people use for their commute.

 The per capita income in Cowan in 2022 was $18,569, which is low income relative to Tennessee and the nation.
 This equates to an annual income of $74,276 for a family of four.
 However, Cowan contains both very wealthy and poor people as well.
 Cowan also has one of the higher rates of people living in poverty in the nation, with 36.00% of its population below the federal poverty line.